jacobenglert/jrpg/README.md

 This package seeks to compile existing implementations of $PG(b,z)$ samplers into one hybrid sampler.
 Recently, a Julia language [package](https://github.com/wzhorton/PolyaGammaHybridSamplers.jl/tree/main) has been created to address the same problem.
+Much code has been borrowed from these original sources (linked throughout), and at times modified to improve (hopefully) performance and/or readability.

 # Previous Implementations